 Late diagnosis or delayed treatment of cancer can arise from your doctor’s failure to diagnose your condition in time, leading to unnecessary delays in treating it.
 Alternately, they may have diagnosed your condition but didn’t act promptly enough.
 You can always claim compensation for delayed cancer diagnosis and treatment if such a delay has caused further suffering to you.

-This is because the law stipulates that – once the diagnosis is made – the doctor is legally bound to start the appropriate treatment.
+This is because the law stipulates that the doctor is legally bound to start the appropriate treatment once the diagnosis is made.
 If it isn’t, they could be guilty of negligent delay.
-Late diagnosis implies insufficient action taken to treat any medical condition promptly.
+The late diagnosis implies insufficient action taken to treat any medical condition promptly.
 This could also include incidents where – even though the diagnosis was quick – the attending physician did not refer the patient to the right specialist quickly enough.

-It also encompasses situations in which prompt medication wasn’t given or the required tests weren’t done.
-Since both scenarios could have serious consequences for your suffering, you can also claim compensation on these grounds.
+It also encompasses situations in which prompt medication wasn’t given, or the required tests weren’t done.
+Since both scenarios could have severe consequences for your suffering, you can also claim compensation on these grounds.
 If the late diagnosis has been established, get in touch with a competent lawyer so that we get you the right cancer misdiagnosis settlement.

-It’s important to note, however, that this doesn’t imply three years from the time of the actual treatment.
+However, it’s important to note that this doesn’t imply three years from the time of the actual treatment.
 In certain circumstances, people face a substantial delay until the negative results of misdiagnosis start showing.
 The time limit begins from the moment the misdiagnosis becomes apparent.

 In legal parlance, the duty of care arises when a proper doctor-patient relationship has been established.
 The onus then lies on the doctor to provide such treatment and care with a degree of diligence and skill.
 The “circumstances” suggest the physician’s specialisation, accepted treatment practices, facilities, and equipment available during the course of treatment are also exigent circumstances pertaining to the medical service or treatment given.